Universal default

-Universal default is the term for a practice in the financial services industry in the United States for a particular lender to change the terms of a loan from the normal terms to the default terms (i.e. the terms and rates given to those who have missed payments on a loan) when that lender is informed that their customer has defaulted with another lender, even though the customer has not defaulted with the first lender.
+Universal default is a now-banned practice in the United States financial services industry whereby a creditor would change the terms of a loan from the normal terms to the default terms (i.e. the terms and rates given to those who have missed payments on a loan) when that lender is informed that their customer has defaulted with another unrelated lender, even though the customer has not defaulted with the first lender.

-This is a phenomenon that dates from the mid-1990s.
-Credit card companies included universal default language in their cardholder agreements at that time, due to increasing deregulation of the industry.
-Today, approximately half of the banks that issue credit cards have universal default language.
-However, since the inception of these provisions, most credit card companies have not enforced them regularly or systematically.
+Beginning with the deregulation of financial services in the mid-1990s, credit card companies began to include universal default language in their cardholder agreements.
+By the mid-2000s, approximately half of all US credit card-issuing banks had universal default language, albeit with most not enforcing them regularly or systematically.

-Every year since at least 2003, Congress has considered several bills to curb abusive credit card practices, including universal default provisions.
-In the meantime, the Office of the Comptroller of the Currency issued a stern advisory letter to the credit card industry regarding several of the most egregious practices.
-Most credit card companies have not responded to the letter.
+By 2003, Congress began to consider bills to curb universal default and other abusive credit card practices.
+The Bush administration followed suit, with the Office of the Comptroller of the Currency issuing a stern advisory letter to the credit card industry regarding practices including universal default.
 In 2007, Citibank became the first bank to voluntarily eliminate its universal default provision.

-In 2009, most forms of the practice were outlawed in the United States.
+In 2009, most forms of the practice were outlawed in the United States by the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009.